mountain/camel/README.md

 [![build status](https://secure.travis-ci.org/mountain/camel.png)](http://travis-ci.org/mountain/camel)
-A Node.js wrapper for using coffeescript with requirejs AMD-style loader
+A server-side coffeescript environment with

+  * first-class requirejs AMD-style loader
+  * server-side WebWorkers supports

+The goal of this project is to minmalize the distance between client-side and server-side under the umbrella of AMD loader.

 ## How to start